actinia-org/actinia-jupyter/README.md

 ### Using the notebooks locally

 Clone this repository with `git clone` first.
-Then locally start the Jupyter notebook server from the command line in the directory containing the `*.jpynb` files with:
+Then locally start the Jupyter notebook server from the command line in the directory containing the `*.ipynb` files with:
 `jupyter notebook`

 This will open a new browser tab or window with a list of the contents of the current working directory.
-Clicking on one of the `*.jpynb` files will start this particular notebook.
+Clicking on one of the `*.ipynb` files will start this particular notebook.

 See also the official documentation for [The Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/latest/).